 Eva Ingvarson Cerise, Bump + Baby Editor

-Eva lives in northern Washington state with her husband and toddler and misses her stepdaughter, who is away at college.
+Eva lives in northern Utah with her husband and daughter and misses her grown-up stepdaughter, who lives in another state.
 She began her career as a magazine writer, editor and copy editor for publications such as Bon Appétit, and then spent more than a decade developing content and defining the content strategy and user experience for websites in the financial and consumer space, such as Evite.
-As a recent transplant to the Pacific Northwest, she is enjoying exploring the area with her family.
+As a recent transplant to Utah, she is enjoying exploring the area with her family.

 What’s the best piece of advice you got while pregnant?